tidbyt/pixlet/doc/gifs.md

 # Creating GIFs for Tidbyt

-With the use of Pixlet's image widget, images and GIFs can easily be displayed on pixel constrained displays.
+By using Pixlet's [image widget](widgets.md), images and GIFs can easily be displayed on pixel constrained displays.

 However, when creating GIFs for use on Tidbyt, there are a few requirements to keep in mind for the best result.